OSC/ood-documentation/source/customizations.rst

 Links will be inserted at the end of the core links already included in the menu by the OnDemand codebase.

 ``help_menu`` supports all the link definitions developed for the custom navigation configuration.
-For more information on how to create custom links, see the :ref:`link definition documentation <navbar_links_guide>`.
+For more information on how to create custom links, see `menus-based-on-links`_.

 For information about how to configure properties, see the :ref:`OnDemand configuration documentation <ondemand-d-ymls>`.